-As part of the licensure, certification, and registration application process, arrest, and court records of final adjudication for any offense other than a minor traffic violation may be submitted to credentialing agency for review.
-Applicants who have been convicted of a felony and whose civil rights have not been restored may be considered to be incomplete by the Institute until documentation of restoration of civil rights is received.
+As part of the licensure, certification and registration application process, arrest and court records of final adjudication for any offense other that a minor traffic violation may be submitted to credentialing agency for review.
+Applicants who havebeen convicted of a felony and whose civil rights have not been restored may be considered incomplete by the Institute until documentation of restoration of civil rights is received.